 People often think the only reason to visit Mexico is to stay in an all-inclusive resort in Cancun or Puerto Vallarta.
 And while that’s one part of Mexico, that is far from what this country is about.

 I’m not gonna lie, we sort of put off traveling to Mexico for a while – not because we were worried about it being unsafe (more on that later) – but because we honestly didn’t know much about what Mexico had to offer besides cocktails on the beach.

 And we’ll be the first to tell you, we were missing out.
 Big time.

 Yes, Mexico’s beaches are beautiful, and there’s nothing wrong with wanting to kick back at an all-inclusive if that’s what your heart desires.
 But that’s not all there is to Mexico.

-There is so much adventure to be had, food to be eaten, friendly people to meet and culture to be experienced, that we’ve created a list of incredible things to do in Mexico that have nothing to do with the ocean.
+There is so much adventure to be had, food to be eaten, friendly people to meet and culture to be experienced, that we’ve created a list of incredible things to do in Mexico that have nothing to do with the beach.

 We only wish it hadn’t taken us so long to discover the depth of this incredible country.
 And we’ve only just scratched the surface.
 We can’t wait to return to experience more of what Mexico has to offer.

 Psst!
 You’ll need a place to stay while on all these adventures and we’ve got your covered.
 We’ve put together a detailed list of the best Airbnbs in Mexico for every type of traveler.
 This list includes Airbnb stays all across the country, so be sure to bookmark it before your next trip.

 Other resources for traveling in Mexico